phoenix-254/sqlike/README.md

         - 1gb/ - contains tbl files for 1gb dataset.
         - 10mb/ - contains tbl files for 10mb dataset.
     - src/ - contains project source code.
+    - test-cases/ - contains test files and test script for the project.

 Note: The folders `bin`, `build`, and `files/1gb` has not been pushed to GitHub due to storage limitations.